My Hero Academia season 4: Japanese

 Toho released the fourth season of the anime on DVD and Blu-ray in six volumes in Japan, with the first volume released on January 22, 2020, and the final volume released on August 19, 2020.

 English

-Funimation released the series in North America in two volumes, with the first volume released on September 29, 2020 and the second volume on February 16, 2021.
-Both volumes received a DVD/Blu-ray release on February 15, 2022.
+Funimation released the fourth season in North America in two volumes, with the first volume released on September 29, 2020, and the second volume on February 16, 2021.
+The complete parts of two volumes received a Blu-ray release on February 15, 2022.